sagemath/sagewiki_to_gh-2022-10-10/education1.md

  * Date and Location: December 5, 2009 at the Clay Mathematics Institute (Cambridge, MA), from 9:30 AM to 2:30 PM, with a lunch break from 12:30-1:30.

  * Driving Directions can be found at the [[http://www.claymath.org/visitors/|Official Clay Mathematics Institute Visitors Page]].
 Parking meters run on Saturday, and most in Harvard Square are for 2 hours.
 For off-street parking, see [[http://www.harvardsquare.com/maps.aspx|this map]].
-(Bring receipts to Kiran for reimbursement.)
+(Bring receipts to Kiran for parking reimbursement.)

  * We strongly encourage you to bring your laptop to try things out!
 Wifi will be available.